 “When I was at one of my lowest points after the biggest physical injury of my life, I’ll never forget what my physical therapist told me.
 He explained to me how God created our bodies intelligently and masterfully so that when in crisis our bodies know instinctively to prioritize problems and face them one at a time.
 The order is always the same with the heart and lungs always taking top priority.
 So in a case where there are many competing problems or injuries, our bodies only take on the top priority first.
 As each one is resolved the body takes on the next in line.
 This made so much sense to me at the time because my back, which has been a lifelong issue, became a non-issue immediately after my head injury.
 As my head healed, my back, which was silent for so long after my fall, suddenly made its voice heard again.
 Whether we realize it or not, I believe we prioritize things mentally and emotionally just like our bodies prioritize its different systems.“

-This wonderful wisdom and insight about our bodies reflects a couple beautiful lessons for us as we set priorities for our homes and families this year.
-January has arrived and the future lies before us with possibility.
+This wonderful wisdom and insight about our bodies reflects a couple beautiful lessons for us as we set priorities for our homes and families.
+The future lies before us with possibility.
 Here are a couple thoughts as we walk forward in the days to come.

 1. Make Some Plans